open-contracts/protocol/PROTOCOL.md

 # The Protocol

-The remaining document will outline the protocol at a technical level.
+The remaining document will dive into the technical details of the protocol.
 It can be summarized by the following figure:

 ```ascii